liv-daliberti/grail-simulation/README.md

 ```
 .
-├── clean_data/               # Utilities to convert the CodeOcean dump into tidy Hugging Face datasets
+├── clean_data/               # Data cleaning pipeline and prompt analytics helpers
+│   ├── prompt/               # Modular prompt-statistics package (plots, summaries, CLI shim)
+│   └── ...
 ├── docs/                     # Figures used in the paper and README
 ├── recipes/                  # Training configuration files organised by model family
 ├── src/
-│   ├── open_r1/              # Supervised fine-tuning + GRPO reinforcement learning trainers and helpers (see src/open_r1/README.md)
+│   ├── open_r1/              # Supervised fine-tuning + reinforcement learning trainers and helpers (see src/open_r1/README.md)
 │   ├── gpt-4o/               # GPT-4o evaluation scripts for slate prediction baselines
 │   ├── knn/                  # Non-generative k-nearest-neighbour baseline implementation
 │   └── visualization/        # Graphviz-based recommendation tree and session visualisation tools
-├── training/                 # SLURM launchers for GRPO (baseline) and GRAIL (with discriminator)
+├── training/                 # SLURM launchers for the RL baselines (with / without discriminator)
 ├── setup.py                  # Editable package definition (pip install -e .)
 └── README.md                 # Project overview and setup instructions (this file)
 ```

 The repository ships with the cleaned datasets referenced in the paper so you can reproduce the experiments without re-running the CodeOcean extraction workflow.

+## Data Cleaning and Prompt Builder Entry Points

+- **Dataset builder**: `python -m clean_data.cli` orchestrates the workflow that ultimately calls `clean_data.sessions.build_codeocean_rows` and the convenience façade in `clean_data/codeocean.py`.
+The reusable functions exposed from `clean_data/clean_data.py` allow other tooling (prompt builders, offline analyses) to reuse the same pipeline without invoking the CLI.
+- **Prompt analytics**: run `python -m clean_data.prompt.cli` to regenerate the feature coverage plots, participant summaries, and Markdown report found under `reports/prompt_stats`.
+This package is self-contained and can be pointed at any cleaned dataset.
+- **Prompt builder module**: downstream consumers should target `clean_data/prompting.py` (and its shared constants in `clean_data/prompt/constants.py`) rather than the historical monolith.
+The legacy `clean_data.py` script has been decomposed into these modules.
+- **prompt_builder.py consumers**: the helper in `src/open_r1/prompt_builder.py` loads the cleaned dataset produced from the steps below.
+Keep that script pointed at the locations emitted by `python -m clean_data.cli`.

+## Automated Checks

+- `scripts/run-lint.sh` runs `pylint` with the repository root on `PYTHONPATH`.
+- `scripts/run-tests.sh` executes the unit test suite (`pytest`) with the same module resolution.
+- Continuous integration runs via `.github/workflows/ci.yml`, which installs `requirements-dev.txt` and executes both scripts on every push to `main` and on pull requests.

 ## Pull the Data